rmadhuraj/Madhu/DW1000/doc/NCP_Example.md

    clear                         Clear shell.
 wpanctl:wpan0>
 ```
-5. “status” command will display the status of the NCP.
+5. `status` command will display the status of the NCP.
 ```bash
 wpanctl:wpan0>status
 wpan0 => [